 The ceiling cat heard Our prayers and came to watch Us wearing infanta’s dress.
 He checked in the ventilation hole and left positive feedback, marking Our outstanding grace.

-But nobody expected Spanish inquisition who arrived SUDDENLY and demanded that the cat should be painted over because he was too fat!
+But nobody expected the Spanish inquisition who arrived SUDDENLY and demanded that the cat should be painted over because he was too fat!

-At that time there was no campaign for the natural beauty, and the great master just obeyed and painted a pale thin infanta instead of Us!
+At that time there was no campaign for natural beauty, and the great master just obeyed and painted a pale thin infanta instead of Us!

 Look what we have now at the Prado museum: